ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 Exciting to follow!

+### Tidyverse PR guidance

+The tidyverse team drafted a [guide about their code review process](https://tidyverse.github.io/code-review/).

+On the same topic, have you heard of [optimistic merging](https://dmerej.info/blog/post/optimistic-merging/)?

 ## Last words

 Thanks for reading!
 If you want to get involved with rOpenSci, check out our [Contributing Guide](https://contributing.ropensci.org) that can help direct you to the right place, whether you want to make code contributions, non-code contributions, or contribute in other ways like sharing use cases.